pmd/pmd-designer/README.md

 ## Installation

 The designer is part of PMD's binary distributions.

-TODO describe minimum Java config
+To install a distribution, see the [documentation page](https://pmd.github.io/latest/pmd_userdocs_installation.html) about installing PMD.

+The app needs JRE 1.8 or above to run.
+Be aware that on JRE 11+, the JavaFX distribution should be installed separately.
+Visit [the download page](https://gluonhq.com/products/javafx/) to download a distribution, extract it, and set the `JAVAFX_HOME` environment variable.

+If the `bin` directory of your PMD distribution is on your shell's path, then you can launch the app with
+* `run.sh designer` on Linux/ OSX
+* `designer.bat` on Windows

 ## Usage